seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 If they but hear perchance a trumpet sound,
 Or any air of music touch their ears,
 You shall perceive them make a mutual stand,
-Their savage eyes turn’d to a modest gaze
+Their savage eyes turn'd to a modest gaze
 By the sweet power of music: therefore the poet
 Did feign that Orpheus drew trees, stones and floods;
 Since nought so stockish, hard and full of rage,